kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 ## Implementation Plan

-I will move all code pertaining to collection and processing of core metrics from cAdvisor into kubernetes.
+I will create a separate endpoint TBD to publish this set of core metrics.
-I will vendor the new core metrics code back into cAdvisor.
 I will modify volume stats collection so that it relies on this code.
-I will modify the structure of stats collection code to be "On-Demand"
+I will modify the structure of stats collection code to be "On-Demand".

 Tenative future work, not included in this proposal:
 Obtain all runtime-specific information needed to collect metrics from the CRI.
-Create a third party metadata API, whose function is to provide third party monitoring solutions with kubernetes-specific data (pod-container relationships, for example).
 Modify cAdvisor to be "stand alone", and run in a seperate binary from the kubelet.
 It will consume the above metadata API, and provide the summary API.
 The kubelet no longer provides the summary API, and starts cAdvisor stand-alone by default.
 Include flag to not start cAdvisor.